NeoMem: Hardware/Software Co-Design for CXL-Native Memory Tiering: Discussion Future Work

 \section{Discussion \& Future Work}

-\textbf{\rev{Evaluation on ASIC-based CXL Memory.}} \rev{ Current CXL memory-tiering solutions like TPP~\cite{tpp} employ NUMA-based emulation, assuming a 170-250ns latency—lower than our paper's assumption.
-This discrepancy is partly attributed to Intel's FPGA implementation.
-However, NeoMem's efficacy persists even in lower-latency situations, as NeoMem is superior to TPP according to our experiments.
-Evaluations on ASIC-based CXL memory are reserved for future research. }
+\rev{\textbf{Huge Page Support.} In the experiments discussed earlier, NeoMem and all baselines manage and migrate pages at the base page (4KB) level.
+However, NeoMem can also support huge pages since it utilizes Linux's huge-page-compatible page migration functions.
+NeoProf still reports hot 4KB pages, and the host can migrate huge pages, provided the profiled hot 4KB pages are part of huge pages.
+To evaluate the performance, we enable the widely adopted Transparent Huge Page (THP) feature in the Linux kernel, enabling the automatic consolidation of base pages into larger, 2MB huge pages.
+As detailed in Table~\ref{table:huge_page}, NeoMem, when equipped with THP, demonstrates superior performance over the base-page-only configuration on Page-Rank.
+It efficiently migrates 7.02GB of huge pages into faster memory.
+In contrast, TPP experiences a performance decline with THP enabled, migrating only a minimal amount of huge pages.
+This is mainly due to its low time-resolution for hot page detection.}

+\rev{NeoMem is also orthogonal to earlier memory tiering methods optimized for huge pages, which detect hot pages and migrate them at base-page granularity to improve resolution and reduce overhead~\cite{agarwal2017thermostat, lee2023memtis}. }

+\rev{\textbf{End-to-end Comparison with Memtis.} Memtis~\cite{lee2023memtis} is a recent CXL/NVM memory tiering solution.
+Memtis adopts PEBS to profile memory access, and incorporates dynamic hot set classification based on memory access distribution.
+We port their released code\footnote{\url{https://github.com/cosmoss-jigu/memtis}} to our hardware platform (with some bugs fixed) and perform end-to-end comparison with NeoMem.
+As shown in Fig.\ref{fig:memtis}, Memtis closely matches NeoMem's performance on 603.bwaves but significantly underperforms on GUPS.
+NeoMem outperforms Memtis by a $1.58\times$ geomean speedup.
+Analysis reveals that Memtis promotes only 1.1\% of pages compared to NeoMem, likely due to its limited ability to adapt to rapidly changing memory access patterns through PEBS and histogram-based hot-page classification. }

-\textbf{\rev{Hardware Overhead Estimation.}} \rev{To estimate the hardware cost of integrating NeoProf into CXL controllers}, we also evaluate the area and power overheads of NeoProf \rev{using EDA tools}.
-Figure~\ref{fig:asic} illustrates the layout and parameters of \rev{NeoProf co-processor}.
-This implementation of NeoProf utilizes the TSMC 22nm technology node, with sketch parameters set at $\mathbf{W}=256\text{K}, \mathbf{D}=2$, a sweet-point demonstrated in Figure~\ref{fig:sensitivity}-(d).
-The resulting design occupies an area of approximately 5.3$\,mm^2$ and consumes 152.2$\,mW$ of power, which is lightweight for integration into device-side controllers.
+\textbf{{Hardware Overhead Estimation.}} {To estimate the hardware cost of integrating NeoProf into CXL controllers}, we also evaluate the area and power overheads of NeoProf {using EDA tools}.
+Figure~\ref{fig:asic} illustrates the layout and parameters of {NeoProf}.
+This implementation utilizes the TSMC 22nm technology node, with sketch parameters set at $\mathbf{W}$=$256\text{K}$, $\mathbf{D}$=$2$.
+The resulting design occupies an area of approximately 5.3$\,mm^2$ and consumes 152.2$\,mW$ of power, which is lightweight for integration into device-side controllers. \rev{The floor-planing results demonstrate that the SRAM macros occupy about 54\% of chip area, which are used to implement the sketch array, hot-bit array and hot-page buffer.
+The remaining on-chip area is consumed by NeoProf's compute and control logic.}

 \textbf{Virtualization Support.} In cloud environments based on virtual machines, NeoMem can be integrated into the host OS.
 The host OS identifies hot physical pages through the NeoMem daemon and executes hot page promotion.
 Following hot page migration, the Enhanced Page Table (EPT) of the guest virtual machines will undergo remapping~\cite{sha2023vtmm}.
 Evaluation in virtualized environments is planned for our future work.